Battle of Losheim Gap: The Battle

-During the Battle of the Bulge, some of the best German units, including the 3rd Fallschirmjaeger Division and Sixth Panzer Army planned to assault northwest over the Losheim-Losheimergraben road and along the railroad tracks through the Losheim Gap towards the village of Büllingen, but were held up by the broken railroad overpasses which they destroyed in their prior retreat.
+During the Battle of the Bulge, some of the best German units, including the 3rd Fallschirmjaeger Division and 6th Panzer Army planned to assault northwest over the Losheim-Losheimergraben road and along the railroad tracks through the Losheim Gap towards the village of Büllingen, but were held up by the broken railroad overpasses which they destroyed in their prior retreat.
 These were to be rebuilt on the first day of the offensive.
 Unable to quickly repair them, the units advanced instead into Lanzerath.
 In the day-long Battle of Lanzerath Ridge, they took dozens of casualties and were held up by the 18 remaining US troops that dug into a ridge overlooking the village, the 6th Panzer Army's advance was delayed.

-On December 17th, German engineers repaired one of the road bridges over the railroad along the Losheim-Losheimergraben road and the 12th Division German armor began advancing towards the key road junction at Losheimergraben.
+On December 17, German engineers repaired one of the road bridges over the railroad along the Losheim-Losheimergraben road and the armor of the German SS 12th Division began advancing towards the key road junction at Losheimergraben.

-Once past Lanzerath, the Germans planned to capture the road network, which was thwarted by the mostly inexperienced U.S. troops who severely limited the German's advance, halting them at the Battle of Elsenborn Ridge.
-The Germans were forced to reroute their armor and troops to the south over mostly single-lane country roads, severely limiting the speed of their advance and their ability to concentrate their strength on the limited American defenses.
+Once past Lanzerath, the Germans planned to capture the road network.
+This plan was thwarted by the mostly inexperienced U.S. troops, who severely limited the German's advance, halting them at the Battle of Elsenborn Ridge.
+The Germans were forced to reroute their armor and troops to the south, over mostly single-lane country roads, severely limiting the speed of their advance and their ability to concentrate their strength on the limited American defenses.

-In the south, the 5th Panzer Army was given the task of capturing St. Vith and the vital road and rail network.
+In the south of the main German front, the 5th Panzer Army was given the task of capturing St. Vith and the vital road and rail network.
 The 18th Volksgrenadier Division under the command of Generalmajor Günther Hoffmann-Schönborn patrolled the Schnee Eifel area.
-On December 16th at 4:00 a.m., they took the twenty-two foot macadam road following the Our River valley towards Manderfield.
+On December 16 at 4:00 a.m., they took the twenty-two foot macadam road following the Our River valley towards Manderfield.
 The route terminated at several vital crossroads in the city of St. Vith.
 The 5th Panzer Army planned to bypass St. Vith to the north.